symfony2admingenerator/GeneratorBundle/README.md

 ## 1. Quick tour:

 This bundle helps you quickly create powerful CRUD backend.
 Customizing the standard functionalities is simple - you can easily overwrite any part of the generated code.
 Most features can be configured in one (per model) YAML file.
-Advanced examples are covered in our cookbook, accessible through our [documentation](documentation).
+Advanced examples are covered in our cookbook, accessible through our [documentation][documentation].
 For a quick preview visit our [demo project][s2a-demo].

 ## 2. Highlights: